canonical/packer-maas/debian/README.md

 ### Installing a kernel

-Usually, images used by MAAS don't include a kernel.
-When a machine is deployed in MAAS, the appropriate kernel is chosen for that machine and installed on top of the chosen image.

 If you do want to force an image to always use a specific kernel, you can include it in the image.